Azure/azure-iot-sdk-csharp/tools/CaptureLogs/TransmitETLSource/TransmitETL.md

 ```
 > TransmitETL.exe

+TransmitETL.exe --help
 TransmitETL 1.0.0.0
 Copyright c  2021

-ERROR(S):
-  Required option 'sessionname' is missing.
-  Required option 'connectionstring' is missing.

   --sessionname          Required.
 The trace session to attach to.

-  --connectionstring     Required.
-The Application Insights connection string.
+  --connectionstring     (Group: insightsconfig) The Application Insights connection string.

+  --useinsightsconfig    (Group: insightsconfig) This flag will attempt to use the ApplicationInsights.config file.
+The file must me in the same path as the tool.

   --offlinestore         (Default: .\offlinestore) Sets the directory for the Application Insights telemetry channel to store telemetry if the device is offline.

   --maxstoresizemb       (Default: 10) Sets the maximum store size in MB for telemetry that is persisted if the device is offline.

   --heartbeatinterval    (Default: 300) The interval in seconds to send the heartbeat.
+Set to 0 to disable.

   --help                 Display this help screen.

   --version              Display version information.
 ```

+### What is collected?
+The Azure IoT SDK emits data from event sources and can contain your event hub endpoint name and in some cases your device name.
+We do not log security keys or information regarding access tokens.

 ## Creating an Application Insights instance
 Follow [these instructions](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource) on creating an Application Insights instance and get the [connection string](https://docs.microsoft.com/en-us/azure/azure-monitor/app/sdk-connection-string?tabs=net).